choegyumin/choegyumin/README.md

 ### Hi there 👋

-I'm Alvin Choi (Gyu-min Choi), a frontend engineer.
+I'm Alvin Choi (Gyu-min Choi), a Frontend Engineer.
-I enjoy problem solving and value both UX and DX.
+I enjoy real-world problem solving (not algorithm puzzles 😂) and value both UX and DX.

 [choegyumin.com](https://choegyumin.com/about/)